Trading with the Symmetrical Triangle Chart Pattern

 Symmetrical Triangle vs Pennant

-The pennant formation is similar to the symmetrical triangle, but it is generally smaller and occurs after a significant price movement, forming a brief consolidation before continuing in the direction of the prior trend.
+The pennant pattern is similar to the symmetrical triangle, but it is generally smaller and occurs after a significant price movement, forming a brief consolidation before continuing in the direction of the prior trend.
 The symmetrical triangle can provide either a continuation or reversal signal, while the pennant typically signals a trend continuation.

 Benefits and Drawbacks